Applications are for scholarships which will be distributed in the upcoming academic year.

 If no student is eligible from Suwanee or Branford High Schools, then graduating students from Lafayette, Dixie, Madison, Hamilton, Taylor and Columbia counties will be considered.

 This scholarship is renewable for up to four years for students maintaining a 3.0 GPA or higher.
 All eligible students must be admitted to UF.
-The student must submit a new application each year for consideration for renewal.

 Arthur K. Woodman Scholarship Endowment